-B. A full-time employee who does not receive a City contribution under Section 6.01 and 6.02 and who is enrolled in a City-sponsored health insurance plan as the dependent of another City employee may be eligible to receive an alternative benefit as provided in this SubSection.
-If the cost to the City of providing an employee with benefits as the dependent of another is less than the cost of enrolling the employee separately in a City-sponsored health insurance plan, then the individual enrolled as a dependent may receive an alternative benefit.
-The amount of any alternative benefit shall be equal to the amount of savings to the City for enrollment of the employee as a dependent, up to a maximum alternative benefit of \$150 per month.
+B. A full-time employee who does not receive a City contribution under Section 6.01, Medical Insurance, and 6.02, Flexible Benefits Allowance, and who is enrolled in a City-sponsored health insurance plan as the dependent of another City employee may be eligible to receive an alternative benefit as provided in this Subsection.
+If the cost to the City of

-The following examples illustrate how alternative benefits will be provided to employees who are enrolled as a dependent in a Citysponsored health insurance plan.
-For purpose of these examples, assume the following amounts as the City's total costs towards providing benefits under Section 6.01 and 6.02:
+The following examples illustrate how alternative benefits will be provided to employees who are enrolled as a dependent in a City-sponsored health insurance plan.
+For purpose of these examples, assume the following amounts as the City's total costs towards providing benefits under Section 6.01, Medical Insurance, and 6.02, Flexible Benefits Allowance: